 If you are getting direct payments and your condition gets better the local authority (LA) may temporarily stop your direct payments.

 Your health might change a lot.
 Or it might change for a long time.
 If this happens you will have a new assessment to see if you have eligible care needs.
 Or if your plan still meets your needs.

 You, your carer or advocate can request a review at any time.

-If you move out of the area you should have care and support during this move.61 The LA where you are moving from needs to organise your care and support with the LA of the area you are moving to.
+If you move to another Local Authority (LA) area you should have care and support during the move.
+The LA where you are moving from needs to organise your care and support with the LA of the area you are moving to.

 If you decide to move area you need to tell your LA so they can contact the LA where you are moving to.
 The LA you are moving to needs to make sure you are serious about moving.
-Once they are sure you are going to move they have to give you and your carer advice and information about services and care in the area.
+They have to give you and your carer advice and information about services and care in the area.
 You will have a named person from both local authorities.
 They will work together to support you to move.